gnnort/Zendesk-Ticket-Viewer/README.md

 pip install click
 ```
 ## How to Use
 _NOTE: The default user details will be for my account.
-If you want to try this on your account, please fill in your details in authentication\user_details.txt_
+If you want to try this on your account, please fill in your details in authentication\user_details.txt
+The redirect URI should **ALWAYS** be http://localhost:8080_

 Run the program with:
 ```